-it’s a trend that a good friend of mine, katie treggiden – formerly of confessions of a design geek and founding editor of biannual independent design magazine fiera – has taken to heart and not only turned her own hand to (of course), but has also written a (rather gorgeous) book about as well.
+It’s a trend that a good friend of mine, Katie Treggiden – formerly of confessions of a design geek and founding editor of biannual independent design magazine Fiera – has taken to heart and not only turned her own hand to, but has also written a (rather gorgeous) book about as well.

-focused on the revival of ceramics in six global cities – london, copenhagen, new york, sao paulo, sydney and tokyo – urban potters: makers in the city, sets out to discover why we are now ‘returning to earth’ and reconnecting with craft. it’s a really interesting proposition: in an age when we devote so much of our time to devouring digital information and imagery on screens, it’s perhaps inevitable that the spontaneity of craftsmanship seem increasingly appealing. when we our days sat in a clean, often antiseptic environment, tapping away dutifully at our computers, being able to make some beautiful with our hands takes on a nostalgic, romanticised ideal, and casts off the shackles of standardisation and mass-manufacturing.
+It’s a really interesting proposition: in an age when we devote so much of our time to devouring digital information and imagery on screens, it’s perhaps inevitable that the spontaneity of craftsmanship seem increasingly appealing.
+When we our days sat in a clean, often antiseptic environment, tapping away dutifully at our computers, being able to make some beautiful with our hands takes on a nostalgic, romanticised ideal, and casts off the shackles of standardisation and mass-manufacturing.

-there’s also something to be said for the role social media now plays in allowing artisans to share their designs with the wider world, connect with an engaged potential customer base and develop a demand for their products. urban potters: makers in the city introduces 28 young and passionate ceramicists based in each of the six focal cities, delving first into the brief history of pottery in each location as context, before sharing not only these contemporary urban potters’ body of work, but also a unique insight into their studios and creative inspiration. it’s a gem of a book that is not only a visual feast for the eyes but also a wonderfully tactile experience; the raw cardboard cover, thick matte paper and recessed cover typography echoing the refined crafting of its subject matter.
+Urban Potters: Makers in the City introduces 28 young and passionate ceramicists based in each of the six focal cities, delving first into the brief history of pottery in each location as context, before sharing not only these contemporary urban potters’ body of work, but also a unique insight into their studios and creative inspiration.
+It’s a gem of a book that is not only a visual feast for the eyes but also a wonderfully tactile experience; the raw cardboard cover, thick matte paper and recessed cover typography echoing the refined crafting of its subject matter.

-urban potters: makers in the city by katie treggiden is published by ludion, an independent publisher of art books and artists’ prints. all imagery © urban potters: makers in the city, used with permission.
+→Urban Potters: Makers in the City by Katie Treggiden is published by Ludion, an independent publisher of art books and artists’ prints.